Cybersquatting: In the United States of America

 Some countries have specific laws against cybersquatting beyond the normal rules of trademark law.
 For example, according to the United States federal law known as the Anticybersquatting Consumer Protection Act (ACPA), cybersquatting is registering, trafficking in, or using an Internet domain name with bad faith intent to profit from the goodwill of a trademark belonging to someone else.
 The United States adopted the U.S. Anticybersquatting Consumer Protection Act in 1999.
 This expansion of the Lanham (Trademark) Act (15 U.S.C.) is intended to provide protection against cybersquatting for individuals as well as owners of distinctive trademarked names.
 However, some notable personalities, including actor Kevin Spacey, failed to obtain control of their names on the internet because the US ACPA considers ownership of a website name "fair use" for which no permission is needed, unless there is an attempt to profit from the domain name by putting it up for sale.

 Jurisdiction is an issue, as shown in the case involving Kevin Spacey, in which Judge Gary A. Feess, of the United States District Court of the Central District of California, ruled that the actor would have to file a complaint in a Canadian court, where the current owner of kevinspacey.com resided.
-Spacey later won the domain through the Forum (alternative dispute resolution), formerly known as the National Arbitration Forum.
+Spacey later won the domain through FORUM (formerly known as the National Arbitration Forum).